cuga-rajal/opensim_apple_arm64/README.md

 Before you begin building, your environment variables must include MACOSX\_DEPLOYMENT\_TARGET in order for the libraries to run on macOS versions earlier than the machine doing the building.
-At the time of this writing the macOS versions supported by dotnet6 are 10.15 through 13.x, so MACOSX\_DEPLOYMENT\_TARGET should be set to 10.15.
+For a few years 2020-2024, Opensimulator used dotnet6, which was supported on macOS 10.15 through 13.x.
+At the time of this writing Opensimulator now requires dotnet8 which is only supported on macOS 12.x and above.
+For compatibility with recent distributions, it is best to set MACOSX\_DEPLOYMENT\_TARGET to 10.15.

 Please note that when building your own libraries, they will work on your system, but they will need to be code signed with Apple before they will work on other macOS systems.